 - how students performed compared to the teacher’s goal for the lesson.

-With the Spirit Mobile App, Bradley can give students who miss a class session a Zone monitor to use on their own time and see their progress as they make up the assignment.
-The App activates the heart rate monitor and connects the student to the assignment.
+With the Spirit Mobile fitness app, Bradley can give students who miss a class session a Zone monitor to use on their own time and see their progress as they make up the assignment.
+The fitness app activates the heart rate monitor and connects the student to the assignment.
 Upon completion, the student and teacher receive the same email summary as the students who completed the session during class.

 “I think the app will be beneficial with make-up time,” he said, adding that completing the assignment through the app allows the teacher to see the student’s data and provide any necessary coaching and feedback to help boost performance or reinforce the lesson.

 With research proving the academic benefits of quality physical education and physical activity during the school day, Bradley’s looking for ways to minimize lost exercise time for his students.

 “Think about it this way: if one of my students misses just one class, that’s 20 percent of their at-school exercise time for a week,” he said.
 “That’s huge.
 I would think we lose about 10 percent of our total workouts, and they can be made up.”

 He won’t settle for the alternative of allowing a student to miss valuable exercise time.

 “I don’t want them to give up a workout day,” he said.
 “Now, you can send a [heart rate] monitor home and have them do it through their app.
 If for no other reason, that’s one day a kid didn’t’ take off from being active.”